Sooraj44882/fish/README.md

 # DeepCaves

-Guide a tiny fish through dangerous underwater tunnels, avoiding obstacles and surviving as long as possible in deep waters.
+Imagine being a tiny fish stuck in the deep caves.
+You basically have to guide it through a bunch of dangerous tunnels, dodging obstacles and just trying to survive for as long as you possibly can.

 ![alt text](<Screenshot 2026-06-19 132525.png>)
----

 ## Play it

 [Play on itch.io](https://sooraj4.itch.io/deepcaves)

----

 ## Controls